ravi-prakash02/titan-implementation/README.md

 To reproduce their results, run their corresponding scaling experiments using the **same command structure and environment settings** as above (i.e., single-core execution, disabled parallelism).

+**Whir-specific note:**

+- Clone the Whir repository: https://github.com/WizardOfMenlo/whir
+- Copy the `whirpcs.sh` script from this repository into the cloned Whir repository
+- Run the script inside the Whir repository

 ---

 ## Output Format